galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

     threshold.
 5. Sort the selected eclipses chronologically.
 6. Find groups of N consecutive eclipses occurring within X years.
+7. Sort the eclipses chronologically.
-7. Remove duplicate eclipse rows while retaining one occurrence.
+8. Remove duplicate eclipse rows while retaining one occurrence.
-8. Sort the final result chronologically.
+9. Sort the final result chronologically.

 ![Visulisation of the workflow](Visualisierung_Solec_GalaxyWorkflow.png "Visulisation of the workflow")

-If you run the published workflow rather than following the tutorial step-by-step on your own, you need upload a file with the source data and to supply the following three values at runtime:
+If you run the published workflow rather than following the tutorial step-by-step on your own, you need to upload a file with the source data and to supply the following three values at runtime:

  | Workflow parameter | Example | Meaning |
  | ------------------------- | ------- | ------------------------------------------------- |